-From May 4-June 18, Elyse Waugh will be leading fully outdoor guided yoga sessions at the High Park.
+Elyse leads our guided yoga sessions in High Park.
 These yoga experiences provide paritcipants with opportunities to cultivate the mind-body connection and their relationship with nature, while also building community in a safe and inclusive space.

 We had a few questions for Elyse, which they generously answered.

 Can you tell us about your relationship with nature?

 I grew up in/around nature but I don't think I really appreciated it until I was in my early 20s.
 Being in nature is probably what actually started my path to yoga/mindfulness.
 In 2016 I went on a backcountry hiking trip to California and it was a huge turning point in my life.
 I remember feeling so at ease while hiking.
 I think that was probably the first time I felt myself go into a meditative state and to this day backcountry hiking is still one of the only ways I feel like I can truly meditate.
 I am very drawn to the mountains, they just feel so big and vast and I love taking in the silence that they offer.
 My connection to nature feels very intimate because it is probably one of the only places where I feel like I can fully let go and just exist.